andrewjameslee1988/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually.

 -The advantage of this method is that it allows for complete automation of a server reducing time and errors that can made in the setup process.

 The playbook implements the following tasks:

 -The steps of the ELK installation are as follows:

 - Install Docker: Installs the code for the Docker to the remote server
 - Install Python3_pip: Pip is an installation module that allows for other docker modules to be installed
 - Install Docker Module: Tells PIP to install the needed docker modules